chips-blockchain/bet/docs/verus_migration/id_creation_process.md

 	uint32_t sign : 1;
 };
 ```
-Once the information is stored from the config file to the underlying structure, then the struct data is converted to hex and is stored into the ID.
+Once the information is stored from the config file to the underlying structure, then the struct data is converted to hex and is stored into the dealer ID.
 After storing the above information into the dealer ID `sg777_d` it looks as follows:
 ```
 # verus -chain=chips10sec getidentity sg777_d.poker.chips10sec@
 {